videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.1.x/guide/video-and-audio-calling-api-sdk/handling-media/screen-share-desktop.md

 slug: screen-share-desktop
 ---

-# Screen Share for Desktop apps
+# Screen Share for Desktop apps - Flutter

 Screen sharing in a meeting is the process of sharing your device screen with other participants in the meeting.
 It allows everyone in the meeting to see exactly what you are seeing on your screen, which can be helpful for presentations, demonstrations, or collaborations.